 - Stop the Site Recovery Manager Server service on the old Site Recovery Manager Server host.

-- On the host on which you want to install the new version of Site Recovery Manager Server, double-click the Site Recovery Manager installer, select an installation language, and click OK.
+- Double-click the Site Recovery Manager installer, select an installation language, and click OK.

 - Follow the installer prompts to accept the license agreement, and verify that you satisfied the installation prerequisites.

-- Choose where to install Site Recovery Manager Server, and click Next.
+- Select where to install Site Recovery Manager Server, and click Next.

 - Enter information about the Platform Services Controller at the site where you are upgrading Site Recovery Manager Server and click Next.